 You also have the option to choose to keep the webinar private or open for all.
 As far as security is concerned, the webinar is secured with SSL-encrypted URLs.
 Since this involves videos, it is important to construct a secured online environment.

-GetResponse Update: To abide by the GDPR guidelines GetResponse has introduced several checks to ensure the full proof GDPR adherence.
-They have organized an audit of their data processing schemes, appointed a data protection officer and an email address dedicated to manage the GDPR and data protection queries.
+GetResponse Update: To abide by the GDPR and CCPA guidelines GetResponse has introduced several checks to ensure the full proof GDPR and CCPA adherence.
+They have organized an audit of their data processing schemes, appointed a data protection officer and an email address dedicated to manage the GDPR and CCPA and data protection queries.

 GetResponse Cons – GetResponse vs MailChimp